kevinJ045/bushy/README.md

 Mostly it only works for gnome, but i think other than theme management things will work on other DEs too... **I Think**

+OHH also sorry about the java classes btw... i lost the actual code this is all i have now

 ## Install
 ```bash